Swiss-Polar-Institute/data-management-guidance/content/in_the_field.md

 ## In the field

 Careful preparation and a good routine in the field can help to manage data well and avoid frustration through lack of documentation and bad organisation of files.
-A careful routine of spending time backing up data, transcribing hand-written notes or data, and checking records of samples at the end of each day is vital to good data management.
+A careful routine of spending time backing up data, transcribing hand-written notes or data, and checking records of samples at the end of each day is vital.

 ### Data collection from an instrument